Do Hair Loss Vitamins Really Promote Hair Growth?

 • Medication you may be taking

 BOTTOM LINE: A lack of vitamins can contribute to hair loss.
-Certain vitamins such as vitamins A, B, C, D and E can work to reduce hair loss and promote healthy hair growth.
-Deficiencies in these vitamins can be supplemented by a healthy diet, or by taking vitamin supplements.
+Certain vitamins such as vitamins A, B, C, D and E can work to promote hair health.
+Deficiencies can be supplemented by a healthy diet, or by taking supplements.

 Biotin

 BOTTOM LINE: Biotin can help with hair loss and can help to produce hair that is thicker.
-It works by preventing damage to hair follicles and strengthens hair to prevent it from falling out.
-Sources of biotin include nuts, eggs and meat.
+It works by preventing damage to follicles and strengthening hair to prevent it from falling out.
+Sources include nuts, eggs and meat.

 Vitamin A

-Vitamin A helps hair growth and reduces hair loss by helping glands in the scalp produce an oily substance known as sebum.
-Sebum helps to keep the scalp moist, which in turn, promotes hair growth and stops hair loss.
+Vitamin A helps reduce hair loss by helping glands in the scalp to produce an oily substance known as sebum.
+Sebum helps to keep the scalp moist, which in turn, promotes hair growth and stops loss.
 However, too much vitamin A can cause hair loss.
-Excess vitamin A can cause over stimulation of hair follicles, causing hair to reach the end of the growth phase quicker than usual, resulting in hair loss.
-This can cause your hair to thin and fall out.
+Excess can cause over stimulation of hair follicles, causing them to reach the end of the growth phase quicker than usual.
+This can cause your hair to fall out.
 There is a fine line between getting the right amount of vitamin A and having too much.
 You should only take vitamin A if you have been advised by a healthcare professional that you are not getting enough from your diet.
 Foods rich in vitamin A include sweet potatoes, spinach, oily fish and eggs.

 BOTTOM LINE: A lack of vitamin A can cause hair loss.
-However, too much vitamin A can also cause hair loss by causing hair follicles to reach the end of the growth phase at a faster rate.
-It is important to find the right balance through a healthy diet.
+However, too much can lead to hair loss by causing hair follicles to reach the end of the growth phase at a faster rate.
+It is important to find the right balance through a healthy balanced diet.

 Vitamin C

-BOTTOM LINE: Damage from free radicals can prevent hair growth and vitamin C is an antioxidant which helps to protect against the damage caused by free radicals.
-Vitamin C also helps to produce collagen which supports healthy hair growth.
+BOTTOM LINE: Damage from free radicals can prevent hair growth and vitamin C is an antioxidant which helps to protect against this.
+Vitamin C also helps to produce collagen which supports healthy hair regrowth.

 Vitamin D

 Vitamin D helps to reduce hair loss by stimulating the development of hair follicles, improving hair growth.
-Hair follicles are important, as they are the small holes on the skin that hair grows from.
 New hair follicles can help to sustain thickness and stop existing hair loss.
-A lack of vitamin D can cause hair to thin and shed.
-In fact, research suggest that vitamin D deficiency can cause alopecia, a condition which causes patchy hair loss.
+A lack of vitamin D can cause hair to shed.
+In fact, research suggests that vitamin D deficiency can cause alopecia, a condition which causes patchy hair loss.
 The best source of vitamin D is from sunlight.
 During months where sunlight is limited, you should look to other sources such as oily fish, eggs and red meat.
 If you are unable to gain an adequate amount of vitamin D from your diet, you can take a supplement.
 It is recommended to take around 15 micrograms (mcg) or 600 international units of vitamin D.

-BOTTOM LINE: Vitamin D can help with hair loss by encouraging the production of new hair follicles and activating existing hair follicles.
+BOTTOM LINE: Vitamin D can encourage the production of new hair follicles whilst activating existing ones.
 There is a link between vitamin D deficiency and alopecia, a condition which causes hair to fall out in small patches.

 Vitamin E

-Vitamin E can help to increase blood flow to the scalp, stimulating hair follicles to produce healthy hair.
-It also works to create a barrier of protection the surface of the scalp, locking in moisture to prevent a dry scalp.
-An unhealthy scalp can affect the quality of hair, and vitamin E works to provide a strong base for hair to grow from, by maintaining the protective layer.
-Vitamin E is also a powerful antioxidant, which can stop oxidative stress.
-Studies have shown that people experiencing hair loss saw a 34.5% increase in hair growth after taking vitamin E for 32 weeks.
-The group that did not take vitamin E saw a 0.1% increase.
+Vitamin E can help to increase blood flow which stimulates hair follicles to produce healthy hair.
+It also works to create a barrier of protection, locking in moisture to prevent a dry scalp.
+An unhealthy scalp can affect the quality of hair, and vitamin E works to provide a strong base for hair to grow from by maintaining the protective layer.
+It is also a powerful antioxidant, which can stop oxidative stress.
+Studies have shown that people experiencing hair thinning or loss saw a 34.5% increase in hair growth after taking vitamin E for 32 weeks.
+The group that did not saw a 0.1% increase.
 Vitamin E is found in vegetable oils, nuts and green leafy vegetables.

-BOTTOM LINE: Vitamin E can help to prevent hair loss by improving scalp circulation, providing moisture to the scalp and by preventing oxidative stress caused by free radicals.
-Research strongly suggest that vitamin E helps to improve hair growth
+BOTTOM LINE: Vitamin E can help to prevent hair loss by improving circulation, providing moisture to the scalp and by preventing oxidative stress caused by free radicals.
+Research strongly suggests that it helps to improve hair growth

 Vitamins can help to prevent hair loss that is caused by a bad diet.
-Poor nutritional intake cause hairs in the “growing” stage to enter into the “resting” phase earlier that they should.
-This causes hair to fall out prematurely, resulting in excess shedding of hair.
-Incorporating the right hair loss vitamins and minerals can help to promote hair growth and reduce shedding.
+Poor nutritional intake causes hairs in the “growing” stage to enter into the “resting” phase earlier than they should.
+This causes hair to fall out prematurely, resulting in excess shedding.
+Incorporating the right vitamins and minerals into your diet can help to encourage hair growth and reduce shedding.

-Genetics play the biggest part in hair loss, especially in men.
-It is the most common cause of hair loss, for which there is no cure.
+Genetics play the biggest part in hair health, especially in men, which means that in some instances, hair growth supplements may make little difference.
+Genetics are the most common cause of hair loss, for which there is no cure.
 In men, this is known as male pattern baldness (androgenic alopecia).
-Hair loss treatments such as finasteride, can help to reduce the rate at which hair is lost, as well as helping to regrow hair.
+Hair loss treatments such as Finasteride, can help to reduce the rate at which hair is lost, as well as helping to regrow hair.
 Finasteride works well and is used by many men worldwide, however, it will only work for as long as you take the medication.

 Whilst all of our content is written and reviewed by healthcare professionals, it is not intended to be substituted for or used as medical advice.
 If you have any questions or concerns about your health, please speak to your doctor.